South Australian National Football League: 1990–1999: Adelaide and Port Adelaide AFL entry

 On 31 July 1990, Port Adelaide surprised the SANFL by making an independent bid to join the AFL.
 The SANFL was left with little option but to submit its own bid to enter the AFL.
 In a thirty-minute meeting the SANFL formed the Adelaide Football Club.
 While Port Adelaide had by far the largest supporter base in South Australia, it could not compete with the SANFL's offer of a composite club, dismantling of the SANFL player retention scheme, dropping of court action against Port Adelaide and the use of Football Park, and in November 1990, following a legal battle (dropped), the AFL announced the Adelaide Football Club had been granted a licence and would enter the competition in 1991.

 The Adelaide Football Club, nicknamed the Crows, debuted in 1991 wearing the state colours of navy blue, red and yellow.
 While the Adelaide Crows enjoyed crowds of over 40,000 every week and dominated local media coverage, crowds at local SANFL matches suffered substantially.

 In 1994 after a tender process put to all the SANFL clubs, the Port Adelaide Football Club secured a licence to enter the AFL.
 Port Adelaide chose the nickname of 'Power' since 'Magpies' was already used by Collingwood.
 Port Adelaide wished to maintain its presence (as the Magpies) in the SANFL, which was agreed to on the basis that Port Adelaide's SANFL and AFL entities operate independently.
 The club in the SANFL was renamed "Port Adelaide Magpies Football Club" to reflect this separation.

+In 1995, South Adelaide after playing their home games in Adelaide since the formation of the club in 1876 moved to Noarlunga Downs.

 Port Adelaide dominated the SANFL in this time, contesting 10 Grand Finals in 12 years between 1988 and 1999 – winning 9 premierships (1988–1990,1992,1994–1996,1998–1999) and losing just the one Grand Final in 1997 to Norwood (their 27th Flag).
 This Port Adelaide dominance in the period is somewhat of an aberration.
 It should be kept in context with the hasty formation of the Adelaide Crows in 1991.
 During this period many of the remaining SANFL clubs' best players were seconded to the Adelaide Crows, whereas the Port Adelaide list was largely left intact due to the conflict that ensued around the Port Adelaide rank-breaking bid to join the expanded VFL competition as a stand-alone club.
 The Woodville and West Torrens Clubs merged at the end of the 1990 Season and won their first premiership in 1993 against Norwood.
 Between 1900 and 1999 Port Adelaide contested a total of 59 Grand Finals – winning the flag 33 times to bring their total to 36.